chartjs/Chart.js/docs/axes/cartesian/index.md

 # Cartesian Axes

 Axes that follow a cartesian grid are known as 'Cartesian Axes'.
 Cartesian axes are used for line, bar, and bubble charts.
-Four cartesian axes are included in Chart.js by default.
+Five cartesian axes are included in Chart.js by default.

 * [linear](./linear.md)
 * [logarithmic](./logarithmic.md)